 Protection of calves depends on the physical presence of colostrum antibodies (from vaccinated cows) within the gut for the duration of the first 2 to 3 weeks of life until calves develop their own immunity.
-Thus it is essential to ensure adequate colostrum feeding for the whole of the period to maximise the efficacy of vaccination.
+Thus, it is essential to ensure adequate colostrum feeding for the whole period to maximise the efficacy of vaccination.

 All calves must receive adequate colostrum from their dams within 6 hours of birth.
 Suckled calves will continue to receive adequate colostrum naturally by feeding from vaccinated cows.

 In the dairy herd colostrum/milk from the first 6 to 8 milkings of vaccinated cows should be pooled.
 The colostrum may be stored below 20 °C but should be used as soon as possible as immunoglobulin levels may fall by up to 50 % after storage for 28 days.
 Where possible, storage at 4 °C is recommended.
-The calves should then be fed on this pool at the rate of 2 ½ to 3 ½ litres per day (according to body size) for the first two weeks of life.
+The calves should then be fed on this pool at the rate of 2,5 to 3,5 ℓ per day according to body size for the first 2 weeks of life.

 Optimal results will be obtained if a whole herd cow vaccination policy is adopted.
 This will ensure that the level of infection and consequent virus excretion in calves is kept to a minimum and consequently the overall level of disease challenge on the farm is kept to a minimum.

-Calf diarrhoea is a complex disease of which rotavirus, coronavirus and E. coli are three of the most important causal agents in calves in the first few weeks of life.
-The vaccine will aid in reducing the incidence of scours caused by rotavirus, coronavirus and E. coli where these are the sole aetiological agents.
-The vaccine provides no protection against cryptosporidia (for which there is currently no vaccine), but often mixed infections occur and it may help to some degree by providing protections against any concurrent rotavirus, coronavirus and E. coli F5 (K99) infections.
+Calf diarrhoea is a complex disease of which rotavirus, coronavirus and E. coli are 3 of the most important causal agents in calves in the first few weeks of life.
+Rotavec® Corona will aid in reducing the incidence of scours caused by rotavirus, coronavirus and E. coli where these are the sole aetiological agents.
+Rotavec® Corona provides no protection against cryptosporidia for which there is currently no vaccine, but often mixed infections occur, and it may help to some degree by providing protection against any concurrent rotavirus, coronavirus and E. coli F5 (K99) and F41 infections.
 The presence of each agent can be confirmed by laboratory sampling of fresh faeces samples (not swabs) taken directly from calves before any treatment.
-As the level of passive protection induced by the vaccine is not absolute, coronavirus and rotavirus infections may occur in calves from vaccinated dams – but will be contained whilst the calf is mounting its own active immune response against the viruses.
+As the level of passive protection induced by the vaccine is not absolute, coronavirus and rotavirus infections may occur in calves from vaccinated dams but will be contained whilst the calf is mounting its own active immune response against the viruses.
+The F5 (K99) and F41 antigens enable

-F5 (K99) antigen enables E. coli to adhere to the calf’s small intestine where the bacteria multiply rapidly and produce toxins leading to scours, typically in the first few days of life.
+s E. coli to adhere to the calf’s small intestine where the bacteria multiply rapidly and produce toxins leading to scours, typically in the first few days of life.
 Specific antibodies can inhibit E. coli sticking to the gut wall and thereby their ability to cause diseases.
-The E. coli F5 (K99) antigen in Rotavec® Corona promotes the production of antibodies in colostrum and milk.
+The E. coli F5 (K99) and F41 antigens in Rotavec® Corona promotes the production of antibodies in colostrum and milk.